-People who engineer biological organisms often find it useful to communicate in diagrams, both about the structure of the nucleic acid sequences that they are engineering and about the functional relationships between sequence features and other molecular species.
+People who engineer biological organisms often find it useful to draw diagrams in order to communicate both the structure of the nucleic acid sequences that they are engineering and the functional relationships between sequence features and other molecular species.
 Some typical practices and conventions have begun to emerge for such diagrams.
 SBOL Visual aims to organize and systematize such conventions in order to produce a coherent language for expressing the structure and function of genetic designs.
-At the same time, we aim to make this language simple and easy to use, allowing a high degree of flexibility and freedom in how such diagrams are organized, presented, and styled-in particular, it should be readily possible to create diagrams both by hand and with a wide variety of software programs.
+At the same time, we aim to make this language simple and easy to use, allowing a high degree of flexibility and freedom in how such diagrams are organized, presented, and styled-in particular, it should be readily possible to create diagrams either by hand or using a wide variety of software programs.
 Finally, means are provided for extending the language with new and custom diagram elements, and for adoption of useful new elements into the language.